vondrakt/nanopore-read-annotation/README.md

 ## Periodicity analysis

-Periodicity analysis is performed on sequences in fasta file contains.
-Each sequence in fasta file must contain array of single satellite type.
+Periodicity analysis is performed on sequences in a fasta file.
+Each sequence in fasta file must contain an array of single satellite type.
 For analysis, only arrays with length over 30kb were used.
 Non satellite sequences were trimmed off.